- 1.How to Keep Customers Coming Back to Your Restaurant & Placing Online Orders

 3. Enable the Autopilot service

-Once you’ve completed the setup, you can find the Autopilot service in admin -> Autopilot Selling.
+Once you’ve completed the setup, you can find the Autopilot service in admin -> Marketing tools -> Autopilot.
 Click on “Show me how” and follow the steps on the screen to start the activation process.

-4. Create your email or SMS campaigns using our templates
+4. Create your email campaigns using our templates

 After you’ve activated the service, you can start creating campaigns.
 There are three pre-built campaigns that you can choose from: